 For a time now, you’ve been putting a lot of effort into your career, accomplishing your goals, and doing well.
-You are looking for a new position since you know you have even more to contribute.
+But you know that you have much more to contribute.
+So what’s stopping you from taking the next step?
 Being nervous before asking for a promotion is common.
-Expressing your readiness for the next step is crucial when you feel it.
+But there are a few questions that wander through your mind before you move ahead.
 How should you get ready for that meeting with your boss?
 What details ought to have at the ready?
 And how precisely do you support your position?
-Like this, several questions come to your mind before initiating the conversation.

 We have outlined the best tips and strategies in this article, which will guide you in asking for a promotion and initiating the conversation with your manager.